-Scientific advice and technical expertise are provided to Scottish Government (Agriculture, Food and Rural Communities Directorate; and Environment and Forestry Directorate) where conflict arises between mammalian and avian wildlife, agriculture and the environment.
-Advice relates to policy matters, changes in UK or EC legislation, licensing to kill or take protected species and general advice regarding any aspect of vertebrate management procedures.
+Scientific advice and technical expertise are provided to Scottish Government (Agriculture and Rural Economy Directorate, and Environment and Forestry Directorate) where conflict arises between mammalian and avian wildlife, agriculture, fisheries and game.
+Advice relates to policy matters, changes in UK or EU legislation, licensing advice to SNH regarding the killing and taking of protected species and general advice regarding any aspect of vertebrate management procedures.

 Representational duties of Wildlife Management staff include:-

 - Statutory Group on Non-Native Species

 - Moray Firth Catchment Sawbill Duck Management Group